 In today’s blog post, we want to share with you you a superb formula that would fit nicely with the double-cleansing method: A facial cleansing stick.

 Cleansing sticks are becoming more and more popular ever since K-Beauty introduced them to the market.
-No surprise there; they are packaged in a very handy tube such as a lip balm tube or deo stick tube, so you can just pop it into your hand bag, gym bag or even your hand luggage when travelling.
+The best facial cleansing sticks come packaged in a handy tube rather like a lip balm tube or deo stick tube, so you can just pop it into your hand bag, gym bag or even your hand luggage when travelling.

 Using a Facial Cleansing Stick